With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreShiloh House Longmont Campus is a mental health clinic in Boulder County, Colorado, located at 2700 East Ken Pratt Boulevard, 80504 zip code.
-Shiloh House Longmont Campus offers residential treatment and partial hospitalization/day treatment.
-Shiloh House Longmont Campus provides group therapy, psychotropic medication and trauma therapy to children / adolescents.
+Learn MoreShiloh House Longmont Campus is a mental health facility in Boulder County, CO, located at 2700 East Ken Pratt Boulevard, 80504.
+Shiloh House Longmont Campus provides residential treatment and partial hospitalization/day treatment.
+Shiloh House Longmont Campus provides psychotropic medication, trauma therapy and individual psychotherapy to children / adolescents.
 Shiloh House Longmont Campus also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Shiloh House Longmont Campus include case management.
+Some other services available at Shiloh House Longmont Campus include case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.